ido-solutions-official/gesture/README.md

 * the training images must be named in a format **_catagory_id.xxx_** i.e. __buff_20.png__ or __paper_90.jpg__

-* We could prepare new data set by
+* We could prepare new dataset by
   1. Delete all images in a folder `raw_images/train`
   2. Delete a folder `processed_images`
   3. Put new images in a folder `raw_images/train` with specified format.